tableau-mkt/semi_anonymous/README.md

 ```

 ##Advanced Use
 Because records are returned as an object, you can directly access them once retrieved.
+Example...
 ```javascript
 var myActivities = Drupal.SemiAnon.getActivities('my_activity');